MohauMushi/MOHMUS379_BCL2401_GroupA_MohauMushi_SDF09/README.md

 #### Areas of Mastery

 - **Responsive Design** : I did manage to the implement the tailwind elements in the html classes for the footer to be responsive in different devices.
+- **Styling Elements**: I managed to use Tailwind CSS for the footer, and closely resembling the footer that are in the images provided.

 ## Challenges Faced ##